deploymy/documentation/docker-to-iac/before-you-start.md

 description: Before you start contributing to deploy.my and docker-to-iac, make sure you read this article.
 ---

-# Before you start contributing
+# Before you start contributing to docker-to-iac module

 Thank you for your interest in extending the module.
 Please remember that [docker-to-iac](https://github.com/deploymy/docker-to-iac) open-source module is the heart of the Deploy.My platform.